thorstenbeckerde/CORE/README.md

 CORE provides a rhythm for turning thoughts into tangible output: **Chunk**, **Orient**, **Relate**, **Express**.

-- **Chunk**: Break ideas into self-contained blocks.
+- **Chunk** – Break ideas into self-contained blocks.
 Assign one tag (its function) and one color (its emotional tone).
-- **Orient**: Place chunks spatially.
+- **Orient** – Place chunks spatially.
 Let proximity suggest importance; clusters indicate themes.
-- **Relate**: Draw arrows to show flow and connection between ideas.
+- **Relate** – Draw arrows to show flow and connection between ideas.
-- **Express**: When the map feels right, turn it into an outline, draft, or action list.
+- **Express** – When the map feels right, turn it into an outline, draft, or action list.

 ---

 ## App Features

-- **Automatic Save**: Your work is automatically saved to your browser.
+- **Automatic Save** – Your work is automatically saved to your browser.
 When you return, you can continue your last session or start fresh.
-- **Settings (⚙️)**: Configure the app's theme, view options, and add your Google AI API key for AI features.
+- **Settings (⚙️)** – Configure the app's theme, view options, and add your Google AI API key for AI features.
-- **AI Assistant (✨)**: Click the 'sparkle' icon in a chunk's header to open the AI Assistant.
+- **AI Assistant (✨)** – Click the 'sparkle' icon in a chunk's header to open the AI Assistant.
 Use it to rewrite content, brainstorm, and more.
-- **Summarize Board**: Click 'Summarize' in the toolbar to get a high-level summary of all notes on your canvas.
+- **Summarize Board** – Click 'Summarize' in the toolbar to get a high-level summary of all notes on your canvas.
-- **Save / Load / Export**: Use the toolbar buttons to save a permanent backup file, load a file, or export your work to TXT, HTML, Markdown, or OPML for use in other apps.
+- **Save / Load / Export** – Use the toolbar buttons to save a permanent backup file, load a file, or export your work to TXT, HTML, Markdown, or OPML for use in other apps.

 ---